Overview

 Let’s step back for a moment and think about why we use apps and web services built by companies.

 In most cases, the answer is simple.
-Because we can’t build our own.
+It’s because we can’t build our own.
 When you need a to-do app, you download Todoist.
 When you need notes, you use Notion.
 When you need project management, you use Jira.
-Not because these services fit you perfectly.
-But because you can’t build what you actually want, so you pick the closest option available.
+Not because these services fit you perfectly, but because you can’t build what you actually want, so you pick the closest option available.

 If we’re being honest, we’ve all had this experience.
 Using an app and thinking “why is this feature designed this way?”, “this isn’t how I want it to work,” “I don’t need this feature, I wish it had that one instead.”
 But there were no alternatives.
 Unless you learned to code or hired a developer, you had to accept existing services as they were.